rowusupoku/rowusupoku/README.md

 - ⚡ Fun fact: ...
 -->

-- 💬 Ask me about: My name is Renee and I am currently a student attending Smith College and working on a bachelor's degree in computer science!
+- 💬 About me: My name is Renee and I am currently a student attending Smith College and working on a bachelor's degree in computer science!
 - 📫 How to reach me: reneet.owusupoku@gmail.com/rowusupoku@smith.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...